HipEnderman2001/Vivan-s-bluestamp-portfolio/index.md

 # Bluestamp Magic Mirror
 A smart mirror is an innovative device that integrates a reflective surface with a digital display, providing real-time information such as weather updates, news, and personal notifications while maintaining its traditional function.
-Equipped with sensors, cameras, and voice recognition, it offers interactive features, including fitness tracking and virtual try-on capabilities.
-I think that the hardesat part of making of this was getting the vnc connected because i had to install .
+I think that the hardesat part of making of this was getting the vnc connected because i had to install.

 ```HTML
 <!--- This is an HTML comment in Markdown -->